Visit Halley Astronomical Observatory

 Sometimes the kids can come back at night, when it is dark and there are no clouds in the sky, to watch the stars and the planets for real with the telescopes of the observatory.

-We charge no entrance fee for the afternoon for kids.
 Click here for more information (Dutch page).

 What other activities does observatory Halley Astronomical Observatory offer?